lgarma/lgarma/README.md

 ### Hi there 👋

 - 🔭 PhD in astrophysics.
 Galaxy dynamics and stellar bars.
-- 🎯 I’m currently working as Data Scientist in Mexico city
+- 🎯 I’m currently working on Generative AI projeccts in Mexico city
-- 🌱 I’m currently learning generative AI

 <!--